How PAYE Works: A Complete Guide to Pay As You Earn in the UK (2026/27)

 | 0T | No allowance, taxed at all rates — used when HMRC has no information at all |

 How to fix it: Give your new employer your P45.
 If you don't have one, complete a Starter Checklist.
 HMRC usually sends the correct code within 2–4 weeks and your employer will refund any overpaid tax under the cumulative method.
 For a full breakdown of what each code letter and suffix means, see our guide to understanding your tax code.
+For worked examples showing exactly how much you overpay on each emergency code, see our emergency tax code guide.

 7. What Your Employer Reports to HMRC